Still, there were winners and losers — we think. It’s far, far to early know, but it is fun to speculate. Let’s break it all down.

 Loser: Phoenix Suns

-The Kings have made so many good moves this offseason, particularly trading for Chris Paul, but their draft-night moves were perplexing.
+The Suns have made so many good moves this offseason, particularly trading for Chris Paul, but their draft-night moves were perplexing.

 They could have drafted Haliburton but instead made a very early reach for Maryland big man Jalen Smith at 10.
 It’s an odd fit for a team that already has Deandre Ayton at the five (unless Ayton wants to be a four, or they picture Smith as a four, which he is not).
 Most teams saw Smith as a late first/early second-round pick; the Suns could have traded back 10 spots, still gotten him, and picked up a second-rounder.